Joe Gibbs touched by support following death of son

 DAYTONA BEACH, Fla. — Joe Gibbs was in the second season of owning his eponymous race team when the stress of a tight race at the Daytona 500 hit him.

-His relatively inexperienced son was working in the pits and driver Dale Jarrett was leading the race.
+His relatively inexperienced son was working in the pits and needed to be flawless with team driver Dale Jarrett leading the race.
 Sure enough, Jarrett pulled in to his stall and tire changer J.D Gibbs would have to rise to the performance of his career.

 “I was looking for some place to throw up,” Joe Gibbs said.